< /> < />

 8 foods to avoid for weight loss (and healthy alternatives)

-While all foods can have their place in a healthy, balanced diet, these ultra-processed foods are best enjoyed in moderation if you're trying to shed some pounds.
+While all foods can have their place in a healthy, balanced diet, these ultra-processed foods are best enjoyed in moderation if you're trying to lose weight.

 1. Sugary drinks